Connecticut Military and Veterans Benefits

 • File weekly claims as directed

-Connecticut Department of Labor, Guide to UI
+Connecticut Department of Labor's Guide to UI

 Connecticut Department of Labor, UI Frequently Asked Questions